 Why was I selected for Connected Care (RPM)?

-Simply put, you were selected for Connected Care because you have a chronic illness diagnosis.
-Your physician feels that having more information and monitoring your condition on a regular basis will help them to make more robust, more informed decisions regarding your care and treatment plan.
+Simply put, they selected you for Connected Care because you have a chronic illness diagnosis.
+Your physician feels that having more information and monitoring your condition regularly will help them make more robust, more informed decisions regarding your care and treatment plan.

 How does Connected Care (RPM) work?

 Once you are selected for Connected Care, in a HIPPA compliant and encrypted process, your doctor will share your information with Medek Health.
 Then, we will ship the necessary device or devices to your home.
-Meanwhile, you will be connected to your Care Coordinator, who will go over the process with you- including taking your measurements and how often you need to do so once your shipment arrives.
+Meanwhile, you will be connected to your Care Coordinator, who will go over the process with you – including how to take your measurements and how often you need to do so.

-Upon arrival, you will activate your device and begin taking the measurements right from the comfort of your own home.
+Upon arrival, you will activate your device, you can contact a Medek professional to assist you.
+Then you take the measurements right from the comfort of your own home.
 Healthcare professionals will monitor the information for any outliers or areas of concern.
-If anything of concern is detected, your doctor will be made aware so that they can make any treatment changes (if necessary).
+If anything of concern is detected, they will make your doctor aware so that they can make any treatment changes (if necessary).

 Is the Connected Care (RPM) process secure?

 Absolutely!
 Every step of the Connected Care process is HIPPA compliant and encrypted.
-None of your information is ever stored, and it is simply monitored for any possible areas of concern by licensed medical professionals.
-None of the technology is designed to capture anything other than what it is intended for (i.e., a blood pressure monitor will only record your blood pressure readings).
+None of your information is ever stored, and it is simply monitored for any potential areas of concern by licensed medical professionals.
+None of the technology captures anything other than what it is intended for (i.e., a blood pressure monitor will only record your blood pressure readings).

 What are the benefits of Connected Care (RPM)?

 There are several benefits to Connected Care.
 Connected Care provides your doctor far more information about your health and condition than the occasional doctor appointment, blood test, and vitals collected in a “White Coat Syndrome” scenario.
-That, in turn, allows your doctor to make more informed decisions about the care and treatment of your chronic condition.
-Additionally, in the age of COVID-19, Connected Care will enable you to remain under the supervision of your physician without jeopardizing your safety with an office visit to collect information that can be done remotely (from home).
-Ultimately, Connected Care provides you with the best care possible with the least amount of hassle- an actual win-win situation.
+That allows your doctor to make more informed decisions about the care and treatment of your chronic condition.
+In the age of COVID-19, Connected Care will enable you to remain under the supervision of your physician without jeopardizing your safety with an office visit.
+Your physician can collect information that was done remotely (from your home).
+Ultimately, Connected Care provides you with the best care with the least amount of hassle – an actual win-win situation.

 Constant care from the comfort of your own home.

-Although the term Connected Care may seem a bit intimidating at first, why not think of it as “constant care” – more specifically, constant care from the comfort of your own home.
-By simply receiving the device or devices and recording your measurements as directed, you will be under the watchful eye of licensed medical professionals- all without leaving home.
+Although the term Connected Care may seem a bit intimidating at first, why not think of it as “constant care” – constant care from the comfort of your own home.
+By simply receiving the device or devices and recording your measurements as directed, you will be under the watchful eye of licensed medical professionals – all without leaving home.
 When your condition is ongoing, your care should be as well.
 Connected Care is the answer!